 The City should adopt a policy that offers developers within the TOD Districts a package of incentives in exchange for affordable units on-site.
 The incentives could be scaled based on the level of affordability and the percentage of affordable units provided.
 Incentives could include additional fee waivers and expedited review beyond what the S.M.A.R.T.
-Housing[TM] program currently provides.
+Housing TM program currently provides.
 The incentives should be available to developments throughout the entire TOD District, not just a designated area.

-Fee Waivers.
+드 addition to existing S.M.A.R.T.
+Housing TM fee waivers, additional fee waivers for affordable housing in TOD areas Fee Waivers.
 The City already waives certain development fees through its S.M.A.R.T.
-Housing[TM] program.
-In addition to existing S.M.A.R.T.
-Housing[TM] fee waivers, additional fee waivers for affordable housing in TOD areas could include the following:
+HousingTM program. could include the following:

-- Drainage

-- Electrical meters

-- Street lighting
+- Electrical meters Street lighting

 - Water meters

 - Sewer taps

-- Street closure fee
+- License agreements Street closure fee

-- License agreements

 - Austin Energy fees

 - Any and all other City fees and/or extractions

 Expedited Review.
-Building on the recommendations of the City's Affordable Housing Incentives Taskforce, the City should offer a reliable and consistent expedited review and approval process.
-This fast-track review and approval would expand upon the existing S.M.A.R.T.
-HousingTM process.
-Expedited development review and inspection processes should encompass the following:
+Building on the recommendations of the City's Affordable Housing Incentives Taskforce, the proval would expand upon the existing S.M.A.R.T.
+Housing TM process.
+Expedited development review and inspec-City should offer a reliable and consistent expedited review and approval process.
+This fast-track review and aption processes should encompass the following:

 - Legal review of easements, covenants, and other instruments

 - Austin Water Utility technical review of site plans and subdivisions

 - Service extension request review

-- License agreement review

 - Utility construction plan review

 - Right-of-Way management plan review

 - Utility inspection

 - Utility connections

 - Street light installation

 - Expedited zoning and platting review